 Airports will usually provide training when it is needed.
 You may need experience in closed-circuit TV systems and basic computer operations, and be able to hold investigations when needed.
 Being physically fit is essential to the job, too, and good communication skills are needed for writing reports and dealing with the public.

 Salary and Benefits

 If you should decide to join the TSA, there are many benefits that you can enjoy.
 This includes things like ten paid holidays per year, paid training, a choice of health insurance programs, personal leave, transportation subsidies, Thrift Savings Plans, retirement plan, uniform allowance, and more.

-The pay scale for TSO's, including all levels, ranges from $17,000 to over $155,000.
-For airport security, it is considerably lower, and it will range from $12 to about $15 per hour.
+The pay scale for TSO’s, including all levels, ranges from $27,000 to over $45,000.
 The size of the airport and its location will also be a factor in the salary involved in airport security staff jobs.
-Openings in airline security staff jobs with the TSA can be found at TSA.gov, as well as any other details you need to know.
+Openings with the TSA can be found here.

 - Airports need security personnel and not all of them are government employees.

 - A background in military security or law enforcement gives you a hiring advantage to work with the TSA.